 By providing exceptional guides for the Eco-Tourism industry, the Ulovane Team hope to increase the ethics, professionalism and excellence of guides to ensure guests receive a life-changing guided experience.
 It is important to us to encourage you the learner, not only to be exceptional guides, but also exceptional earth ambassadors and good people.
 We take a personal interest in each and every student and enjoy sharing our passion and dedication with them.

-Schalk, Candice and the Ulovane Team are working hard to continue developing ethical, knowledgeable and passionate guides for the future.
+The Ulovane Team are dedicated to the ongoing development of ethical, knowledgeable and passionate guides for the guiding industry.

 Click here to Meet the Team.